If dreams were lightening, thunder were desire

 Waverly crouched down, knees up at her chin and placed the lamp next to Nicole’s head.
 “Are you a good monster?”
 She asked, real quiet.

 Yes, Nicole wanted to say.
 I’m a good monster.
-But she didn’t know the truth of that sentiment and she couldn’t say it anyhow so she just stared back.
+But she didn’t really know the truth of that sentiment - not after twelve long months - and she couldn’t say it anyhow so she just stared back.

 Waverly, at least, seemed delighted by her accomplishment.
 She proceeded to pet between Nicole’s ears and down her back like any domesticated hound.
 It all felt a little ridiculous to Nicole, but then – well, how long had it been since someone had touched her?

-It weren’t easy bein’ a twelve year old monster who ain’t wanna kill things.
-So Nicole only kinda rolled her eyes and settled into the contact like it was some great chore and not the single greatest thing to happen to her in the last year.
+It weren’t easy bein’ a twelve year old thing who ain't had the heart to kill nothin.
+So Nicole only kinda rolled her bloodshot eyes and settled into the contact like it was some great chore and not the single greatest thing to happen to her in the last year.

 Waverly’s hand trailed down the top of Nicole’s snout to her wet nose and around to trace the length of a wickedly long canine.
 She snatched her hand back when Nicole blinked at her and giggled guiltily, like she’d been caught.
 As Waverly got bolder and began scratching her little nails right at the back of Nicole’s ears, she rumbled and purred pleasantly, only half embarrassed and more than a little heartbroken.
-Kindness in a desert has a way of breakin' you more than it healed.
+Kindness in a desert had a way of breakin' you more than it healed.
+Warmed the numbness until you felt the pain.
 Some little part of her hoped Waverly’s family would burst in with their shotguns and blow her heart out with buckshot.
 It ached so bad she felt like maybe if she could just relieve the pressure it’d all be better.

 They didn’t come, though, and Waverly leaned down to press a kiss between Nicole’s eyes.